 Vero Beach, Florida

-Laid Back Vero Beach, Florida Beckons with its Miles of White Sand, Colorful Shops, Peaceful Neighborhoods and Somewhat Reasonably Priced Housing
+Laid Back Vero Beach, Florida Beckons with its Miles of White Sand, Colorful Shops and Peaceful Neighborhoods

 Tucked along southeastern Florida's "Treasure Coast," Vero Beach (population 17,000) started out in the late-1800s.
 The railroad, the land boom of the 1920s and a navy base during WWII brought growth and prosperity.
-Today, this laid back seaside hamlet, with its gentle trade winds and lush tropical vegetation, exudes a quiet, gentle ambiance.
+Today, this laid back seaside hamlet, with its soft breezes and lush tropical vegetation, exudes a quiet, gentle vibe.

 The demographic is mature, with 55% of the population age 45 or better.
 Most people lean to the right politically, and 32% of them hold at least a four year college degree.
 Racial diversity is minimal.
 The crime rate meets the national average.
-The city has grown by 2% in the last decade, and the cost of living is 3% below the national average.
+The city has maintained its population in the last decade, and the cost of living meets the national average.

-The median home price is $240,000.
-Homes for sale include traditional ranch ramblers, Mediterranean ranch ramblers, manufactured homes, town homes and more in leafy, quiet neighbhorhoods (mainland Vero Beach neighborhoods to the north are not as nice as neighborhoods to the south).
+The median home price is $410,000, reflecting a 7% increase from a year ago.
+Homes for sale include traditional ranch ramblers, Mediterranean ranch ramblers, manufactured homes, town homes and more in leafy, quiet neighborhoods (mainland Vero Beach neighborhoods to the north are not as nice as neighborhoods to the south).
 Vero Beach South, essentially a suburb south and west of Vero Beach and a bit more expensive, is peppered with master-planned subdivisions and gated developments.

 The most expensive homes are on Orchid Island, also known as "beachside," the barrier island that is on the other side of the Indian River Lagoon.
 Most residences here are large, elegant and run into the millions of dollars.